-- Explain to either an electrician or a technician what gadgets and appliances that you want to put in your house.
+- Explain to either an electrician or a technician what gadgets and appliances that you want to install in your house.

 - Then ask a technician to write down the materials that would be needed for your house to be wired.

-- Once the materials have been written down, start getting quotations from various hardware outlets.
+- Once the materials have been written down, start getting electrical quotations for wiring materials from various hardware outlets.

 They are basically five stages in electrical house wiring.
-Therefore, I will list down materials need in each phase of wiring.
+Therefore, I will list down the materials needed in each phase of wiring.
 I am doing this because I know that not all people can buy all the installation materials at once.
 Most people would want to buy the installation materials phase by phase.
-Below is a list of phases to consider.
+Below is a list of phrases to consider.